CTurt/FreeDVDBoot/README.md

 ## DEVELOPMENT: Replacing the loader payload - Phat
 Run the following to build a new `dvd.iso`:

-`make -f 2.10.mk`
+`make -f hardware.mk`

-If you want to test on PCSX2 using KrHacken's repacked DVD players, it loads `udfio` at a different base address, use the repacked makefile to build an image for testing on the emulator:
+If you want to test on PCSX2 using KrHacken's repacked DVD players, it loads `udfio` at a different base address, use the repacked Makefile to build an image for testing on the emulator:

-`make -f 2.10_repacked.mk`
+`make -f emulator.mk`

-`clean` before switching between these, or use `-B` flag.
+`clean` before switching between these different Makefiles, or use `-B` flag.

 ## PORTING:
 Please read my technical writeup, to understand how the exploit works.
 I've also provided some [notes about porting](https://cturt.github.io/FreeDVDBoot/portingnotes.html) in the [`gh-pages`](https://github.com/CTurt/FreeDVDBoot/tree/gh-pages) branch.